On this page

 The reader test is simple.
 When a TJC surveyor in Pennsylvania asks for the last three EOC rounds, the most recent grievance closed, the policy that governs medication reconciliation with its version history, and the CAPA from the last incident, an operator should answer in minutes, not days.
 That is what continuous readiness looks like in practice.

-One more reason the work compounds: Joint Commission has described the new Continuous Engagement model as a shift away from the traditional episodic “survey-every-three-years” approach toward a continuous partnership for quality improvement.
+One more reason operators who do this work the right way pull ahead: Joint Commission has signaled that Accreditation 360 is structured around continuous readiness rather than episodic preparation.
+The new National Performance Goals emphasize sustained reliability, not just survey preparation.
 Operators who already run with live evidence will recognize the model.
 Operators still building binders in the final 90 days will not.

 Frequently asked questions